OZARUMOTO/OZARUMOTO/README.md

 │  I water-cool ASICs in a configuration nobody else has.  │ │                                                          │
 │  You want this hardware?                                 │
-│  Build it yourself. — I'll show you the way.             │ │                                                          │
+│  Build it yourself. — Good luck.                         │
+│                                                          │
 │  This is not gatekeeping.                                │
 │  This is earning.                                        │